 Avoid including HAVING conditions.
 They can prevent the use of the summary for more aggregated queries.

 If you have derived views built as layers of projections/selections over other views with no joins, like a projections/selections stack, in the summary definition you should use the top level views that you wil expect in queries.
 This is because if a query consist of an aggregation over a projections/selections stack, or an aggregation over several joins among views defined as projections/selections stacks, the query optimizer will try to match those summaries referencing the top level views referenced in those joins and aggregations.
 For example, if you have the view customer on top of bv_customer, and your queries will use customer more often than bv_customer, you should use customer in your summary definition.

 Make sure there are primary keys and referential constraints defined for the views referenced in the query when they apply.
 These information can allow the optimizer to use the summary in more situations.
 For example, in cases where the summary is equivalent but contains an additional join, if the FK-PK relationship ensures it does not alter the cardinality.

 Gather the statistics for the summaries if cost-based optimizations are enabled:

 The cost optimizer will decide between summaries and other alternatives using these statistics.

 To gather the statistics of a summary, open the summary, go to the Options tab and then, to Statistics.

 Consider creating indexes to ensure the best performance.
 See section Creating an Index in the Underlying Database of a Remote Table or a Summary for more details.

-Keep the summary up to date by creating a Scheduler task and run it periodically.
+Keep the summary up to date by creating a VDPDataLoad using the Denodo Scheduler Module.